-- support schools with the administrative burden of delivering vocational and applied learning - provide schools with additional support in coordinating the delivery of high-quality vocational and applied learning pathways.
+- support schools with the administrative burden of delivering vocational and applied learning and - provide schools with additional support in coordinating the delivery of high-quality vocational and applied learning pathways.

-For further information, refer to the department's policy on Vocational and Applied Learning Coordination and Delivery Support for Schools.
+For further information, refer to the department's policy on Jobs, Skills and Pathways Coordination.

-In 2023 and 2024, the following schools are eligible to receive funding for Jobs, Skills and Pathways Coordination:
+In 2023 and 2024, the following schools are eligible to receive funding for Jobs, Skills and Pathways Coordination funding: